audreyii2/TRAVEL/README.md

 -------------------------------------------------------------------------------------
 # Notes on Major Update:

+* Auto-scrolling progress bar.
+* "Back to Top" button.
+* Cleaner, concise, one stylesheet.
 * Search and filter forms for in-site info.
 * Toggle theme selector.
-* Cleaner, concise, one stylesheet.